 I was so distracted by my own thoughts that I did not notice small crowd of children until I paused to breathe in deeply, looking up from my lap.
 In my frantic attempt to jot down the ups and downs of the last few days I had temporarily lost my sense of place.
 Scrawling into a worn notebook, my hands were smeared with ink and my lip curled in concentration.
 I was trying to remember every aspect of the chaos that got me from Marrakech to M’hamid, squinting my eyes shut as I re-imagined the careening roads and monster trucks barrelling straight for me, shunting to the side of the road at the very last second.
 But then I took a deep breath and opened my eyes to find a dozen children staring straight at me with confused and curious looks on their faces.

-A week in Chefchaouen
+A week in the old blue medina in Chefchaouen

 I was in Chefchaouen, a tiny town in Morocco’s Rif mountains.
 It was a last minute decision to make the trek up from Marrakech but I had heard so many wonderful stories about the dizzying medina and its narrow blue buildings that I wanted to see it for myself.
 I took an overnight train from Marrakech to Tangiers, despite the fact that everyone told me it would be impossible to reach during Eid al Adha (the Feast of Sacrifice).
 Sleepy-eyed, I stumbled off the train at dawn hoping to find one bus that would bring me up to Chefchaouen.
 The train station attendant and anyone else I queried advised me to head to the CTM bus office, separate from the bus station.
 They all had the same refrain: you’ll be fine, you’ll be fine.
 Advised that the office would open just after the call to prayer, I hopped into a taxi, shivering in the early morning chill.
 My driver took a different view, flatly informing me that I was most certainly not going anywhere today.
 In his view, I ought to have just stayed in Marrakech.